 A mercantile agent is one having, in the customary course of his business as such agent, authority either to sell goods, or to consign goods for the purpose of sale, or to buy goods, or to raise money on the security of goods1.
-An agent may be a mercantile agent although he has no general occupation as an agent or has only one customer2, or although his general occupation is that of an independent dealer in the commodity entrusted to him3, provided that he acts in the transaction in question in his capacity as mercantile agent4; but he must
+An agent may be a mercantile agent although he has no general occupation as an agent or has only one customer2, or although his general occupation is that of an independent dealer in the commodity entrusted to him3, provided that he acts in the transaction in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234